brandonwarren/intro-to-qubit/README.md

 ## Talk to be given at [PyCascades 2020](https://2020.pycascades.com)

-## Coming soon
-- Slidedeck
-- Links for varying levels of explanations of superpositions and entanglements

 ## How to install IBM's Qiskit on your laptop

 Official install doc: <https://qiskit.org/documentation/install.html>